TanStack/form/docs/reference/formApi.md

 - ```tsx
   store: Store<FormState<TFormData>>
   ```
-  - The internal store for the form state.
+  - An internal mechanism that keeps track of the form's state.
 - ```tsx
   state: FormState<TFormData>
   ```